 Digital transformation (DX).
 Everyone is talking about it and wants to get on the bandwagon.
 Take for example Razer’s story.
 As far as transforming a modern workplace and collaboration goes, it’s considered a phenomenon.
-By supporting teamwork, rapid communications and real-time collaboration using intelligent technology solutions, Razer has gained a competitive edge in a multibillion-dollar gaming industry.
+By supporting teamwork, rapid communications, and real-time collaboration using intelligent technology solutions, Razer has gained a competitive edge in the multibillion-dollar gaming industry.

 You can observe a similar story at Virgin Atlantic, where they aim to develop apps quickly and easily to empower employees with tools and information to help field workers get a better view of customers and deliver better service.